 - Go to Tools –> Spelling.

 - This would run the Spell Check and if it finds any misspelled words, it opens the Spell Check dialog box as shown below.

 - In this Spell Check dialog box, you have the following options:

 - Ignore the suggested change.
 If you have a name or item that is highlighted as misspelled, you can choose to ignore it.
-If there are multiple occurrences of it, you can choose to ignore all the instances by click on Ignore All.
+If there are multiple occurrences of it, you can choose to ignore all the instances by clicking on Ignore All.

-- If there is a word you want to add to the dictionary so that it isn’t highlighted as a misspelled word in future, click on Add to Dictionary.
+- If there is a word you want to add to the dictionary so that it isn’t highlighted as a misspelled word in the future, click on Add to Dictionary.

 Spell check continues to run as long as it finds misspelled words.
 If you want to close it, click on the cross at the top-right.